lyz-code/clinv/README.md

 `clinv` will make all the operations on your local inventory.
 To sync what's in your AWS account with your local inventory, execute `clinv generate`.

+## Export

+`clinv export` will create an ods file with the inventory in `~/.local/share/clinv/inventory.ods`

 ## Generate

 `clinv generate` uses boto3 to update what is in your AWS inventory, right now it imports the following resources:

 * EC2 instances

+## List

+`clinv list resource_type` will show a list of id and names of the selected resource type.

+In the case of services, it will only display the ones that doesn't have a `state == terminated`.

 ## Search